 Divorce and Break-Ups: There Is No Closure with a Narcissistic or Borderline Woman

 Closure is a healthy part of ending a relationship.
 You each get to say your peace.
 You both apologize for any unintentional and/or intentional hurts.
 You say goodbye and wish each other well.
 This is how closure works between two reality-based, reasonably sane adults who basically had a good relationship.
 It didn’t work because of different goals, values, interests, a lack of compatibility or you grew apart instead of together.

 A less satisfying form of closure is when you had a relationship with someone who wasn’t considerate, wasn’t invested in the relationship or just wasn’t ready for commitment.
 If this person is a reality-based, reasonably sane adult then you break up and state how they hurt you.
 They apologize and give you an ego massage by offering, “It’s not you; it’s me.
 You deserve someone who really loves you.”
 You accept his or her apology and you both go away feeling a little better.

 The Paradox: Trying to get closure with a narcissistic and/or borderline woman usually results in reopening your old wounds.

-Attempting to obtain closure with an emotionally abusive, narcissistic and/or borderline woman is always a maddening exercise in futility.
+Attempting to obtain closure with an emotionally abusive, narcissistic and/or borderline woman is almost always a maddening exercise in futility.
 You will never get closure with this kind of woman.
 NEVER.
 First, she doesn’t meet the three most important prerequisites for giving and receiving closure: